Inkering/printnoser/background.md

     G0 Y50.00 ; go to Y=50 (return to bottom left corner of square)
 ```

-This G-Code takes advantage of absolute positioning to maintain a record of desired locations of the extruder at each step.
-We can compare filtered experimental data collected along this path with previous filtered results to diagnose unexpected behaviors.
+This G-Code takes advantage of absolute positioning to maintain a record of
+desired locations of the extruder at each step.
+We can compare filtered
+experimental data collected along this path with previous filtered results to
+diagnose unexpected behaviors.

 ## Stepper Motors

-Stepper motors are a type of electrical motor which most 3d printers use to operate both the filament feeder and the gantry which moves the print head (which houses the feeder) around.
-They are composed of wire coils which produce magnetic fields, when, if programmed correctly, rotate a rotor.
+Stepper motors are a type of electrical motor which most 3d printers use to
+operate both the filament feeder and the gantry which moves the print head
+(which houses the feeder) around.
+They are composed of wire coils which produce
+magnetic fields, when, if programmed correctly, rotate a rotor.

-Most of these motors, especially hobbyist ones, do not contain an internal feedback mechanism such as an encoder.
-As a result, it isn't obvious when a "step" has been skipped in the control of the stepper in most cases.
-In some systems, people attach encoders to the stepper outputs to track that data and correct for it.
+Most of these motors, especially hobbyist ones, do not contain an internal
+feedback mechanism such as an encoder.
+As a result, it isn't obvious when a
+"step" has been skipped in the control of the stepper in most cases.
+In some
+systems, people attach encoders to the stepper outputs to track that data and
+correct for it.

 Stepper motor resource:

 <https://cdn-learn.adafruit.com/downloads/pdf/all-about-stepper-motors.pdf>

-# Audience

-Our audience is wide reaching.
-Anyone who uses 3D printers on a regular basis can benefit from the introduction of this tool into their printing process.
-In particular, anyone who is responsible for managing a large number of printers, or who services and maintains 3d printers as a small portion of their overall duties.
-People working in libraries or maker spaces are often in the position of needing to take care of many 3d printers, or many different types of machines at once.
-Additionally, in these situations many different people, some of whom not very familiar with the process, use such publicly available devices to manufacture designs.